FreeTymeKiyan/freetymekiyan.github.io/source/_posts/contexts.md

 date: 2014-12-07 05:37:12
 ---

 Recently I joined my friends in a side project named Money Maker.
 The idea of this project is fairly simple: it aims at integrating advertisement platforms together within our app and provide little task for users.
-User can finish these tasks and get credits, and exchange the credits to cash or gift cards.
-We are a team of 5: 1 iOS app dev, 1 Android app dev, 1 frontend dev, 1 backend dev, and 1 support guy and we are now supporting **126,822**(98560 + 28262) users in total.
+User can finish these tasks and get credits, and exchange the credits with cash or gift cards.
+We are a team of 5: 1 iOS app dev, 1 Android app dev, 1 front-end dev, 1 backend dev, and 1 support guy and we are now supporting **126,822**(98560 + 28262) users in total.
 The problem I'm going to talk about today happened during the dev process.

 ![Number of Users Powered UMeng](/images/user.png)